felipecode/coiltraine/docs/logger.md

 The experiments have a set of status for each part of the logging.
 The general status is the last one that stopped.
+For our system the following message types exist.

 * Not Started
 * Loading